excellalabs/docker-workshop-2/README-Outline.md

 - Topics to be ready to address:

+    * Architecture of Kubernets (see Pluralsight 3 hour Nigel course)
     * Docker integration
         - Docker networking expansion
             - [Container Network Model (CNM) design spec]()